jony5/CRNRSTN/README.md

 "wall of application"...creating the two into one house.
-With this tool, data and functionality with characteristics that inherently create distinctions from one environment to the next...such as IP address restrictions, error logging profiles, and database authentication credentials...can all be managed all together...from one place.
+With this tool, data and functionality with characteristics that inherently create distinctions from one environment to the next...such as IP address restrictions, error logging profiles, and database authentication credentials...can all be managed...all together...from one place.

 The CRNRSTN Suite :: can be configured for your environment(s) within a short amount of time.
 Only FTP access to a "web accessible" directory for each environment is needed.
 This guide